IdentityServer/IdentityServer4/docs/quickstarts/6_javascript_client.rst

         mgr.signoutRedirect();
     }

-See the :ref:`client credentials quickstart <refClientCredentialsQuickstart>` for information on how to create the api used in the code above.
+..
+Note:: See the :ref:`client credentials quickstart <refClientCredentialsQuickstart>` for information on how to create the api used in the code above.

 **callback.html**